begs/livestreamers/README.md

 }
 ```
 ## Step-by-step for Windows usage
 * You need a way to use bash in Windows.
-I use Git Bash together with ConEmu.
+I use [Git Bash](https://git-scm.com/downloads) together with [ConEmu](https://conemu.github.io/).
 * Clone livestreamers ```git clone https://github.com/begs/livestreamers.git```.
-* If not installed - download Python.
+* If not installed - download [Python](https://www.python.org/download/releases/2.7/).
 * Might be necessary to add Python to path. ```PATH=$PATH:/c/Python27/```
 * If you want an alias for the script: make a bash profile file in Windows - ```touch .bashrc```, and add the ```live``` function from above.
-* I use streamlink and VLC to open streams from terminal.
+* I use [Streamlink](https://github.com/streamlink/streamlink/releases) and [VLC](https://www.videolan.org/vlc/download-windows.nb.html) to open streams from terminal.